 Most of my time I’m with the federation so I cannot support them much because its voluntary work.
 But we earn and save our money from our projects.
 My husband is a carpenter and he also has some small houses for rent.
 At the end of three months we save 300 shillings for each child’s school fees.
 For us, we are looking at how we can survive.
 It’s a family effort to survive.

 I don’t have much time for sleeping because I wake up at five, I do housework, and I leave for federation work.
 I get back at six or seven and I prepare food and then I have to make my candles.
 I make them at night.
 When I’m at home I usually don’t sleep until late because I have to make sure I can some have capital with me the next day.

-Age of Zinc is proud to present the eighth instalment in a new memoir from the slums of Kampala, Uganda.
-Check back every week to catch the next part of the story!
+Age of Zinc is proud to present an audio excerpt from the ninth instalment in a new memoir from the slums of Kampala, Uganda.
+Check back on Friday for the rest of this week’s instalment!